← Back to home

 To determine F, we need a reference point.
 AGI provides that anchor.
 But what is AGI in measurable terms?

-The SWE-bench verified benchmark offers a concrete proxy.
+The SWE-bench verified benchmark offers exactly that.
 This benchmark evaluates AI models on 500 real GitHub bug-fixing tasks where they must produce patches that pass actual test suites.
 Crucially, these tasks come with human time estimates: 91% take less than one hour for an "experienced engineer" who has "a few hours to familiarize themselves with the codebase."

 The phrase "experienced engineer" is key.
 SWE-bench was calibrated against senior-level performance on well-defined tasks.
 And it only measures a slice of engineering work: fixing bugs in existing codebases with clear acceptance criteria.
 It doesn't measure architectural decisions, system design, handling ambiguous requirements, or greenfield development.